 Professional and Program Recognition

-The research award is given annually to the author(s) of a research article published in the award year that has made a major contribution to the field of human-wildlife conflict management.
+The research award recognizes authors of a research article published in the award year that has made a major contribution to the field of human-wildlife conflict management.

 Education and Outreach Award